PatrickHorlaville/PatrickHorlaville.github.io/_pages/about.md

 Research Activities
 ======
-For my Master's thesis, I am developing a project whose objective is to develop a novel method to identify host galaxies of closely separated ($\lesssim$ 100 parsec) dual AGNs.
-If this proves promising, it would be exciting to then use high-resolution space telescopes to go and find those dual AGNs directly!
+For my Master's thesis, I am developing a project whose objective is to develop a novel method to identify candidate host galaxies of closely separated ($\lesssim$ 100 parsec) dual AGNs.
+If this proves promising, it would be exciting to go further and a use high-resolution space telescopes to actually detect those dual AGNs!
+This would be quite the hoot, as we have yet to detect dual AGNs this close to each other, despite how important they are in our understanding of how, if ever, do supermassive black holes merge with each other!

 Other research projects...